denistsoi/franklinchen.github.io/source/_posts/2012-03-16-remembering-my-uncle-steve.markdown

 {% img /images/aunt-uncle/abby-mother-aunt-father-uncle.jpg Abby, Franklin's mother, Aunt Soo-kin, Franklin's father, Uncle Steve %}

+(Update: my brother-in-law André just sent me some more photos, from the wedding of my sister Linda and him in 2010 that he did manage to attend.)

+{% img /images/aunt-uncle/aunt-uncle.jpg Aunt and Uncle at Linda and André's wedding %}

 What do I remember most about Uncle Steve, and how did he impact my life?

 <!--more-->